The semiclassical zeta function for geodesic flows on negatively curved manifolds: Grassmann extension

 \subsection{Organization of this paper}

 The remaining part of this paper is organized as follows.
 In the next section, Section \ref{sec:comments}, we make a few comments related to the main results.
 The proof of the main results starts from Section~\ref{sec:linear}.
-In Section~\ref{sec:linear}, we consider a linear model for contact Anosov flows and prove a proposition corresponding to Theorem \ref{th:spectrum} for it.
+In Section~\ref{sec:linear}, we consider a linear model for contact Anosov flows and prove a proposition corresponding to Theorem \ref{th:spectrum} in such model.
 The argument in this section is based on that in \cite{Faure07} and \cite{FaureTsujii12} for prequantum Anosov map and will serve as a guideline for the argument developed in the later sections.
-In Section \ref{sec:basic}, we introduce some systems of local coordinate charts and associated partitions of unity on the Grassmann bundle $G$.
+In Section \ref{sec:basic}, we introduce some systems of local charts and associated partitions of unity on the Grassmann bundle $G$.
 Then, using them, we define the (modified) anisotropic Sobolev space $\cK^{r}(K_0)$ in Section \ref{sec:modifiedASS}.
-The Hilbert space $\widetilde{\cK^r}(K_0)$ appeared in Theorem \ref{th:spectrum} is defined as a slight modification of ${\cK^r}(K_0)$.
-In Section \ref{sec:properties_Lt}, we give several propositions on the properties of the transfer operators $\cL^t=\cL^t_{d,0}$ on the Hilbert space $\cK^{r}(K_0)$.
+The Hilbert space $\widetilde{\cK^r}(K_0)$ appearing in Theorem \ref{th:spectrum} is a slight modification of ${\cK^r}(K_0)$.
+In Section \ref{sec:properties_Lt}, we give several propositions on the properties of the transfer operators $\cL^t=\cL^t_{0,0}$ on the Hilbert space $\cK^{r}(K_0)$.
+We expect that these propositions are easy to understand and intuitive for the readers.
 Then we prove that Theorem \ref{th:spectrum} follows from them in Section \ref{sec:proof1}.
-In Sections \ref{sec:pre}--\ref{sec:proofs_of_props}, we give the proofs of the propositions given in Section \ref{sec:properties_Lt}.
-The argument in these sections is necessarily technical.
+In Section \ref{sec:pre}--\ref{sec:proofs_of_props}, we give the proofs of the propositions given in Section \ref{sec:properties_Lt}.
+The argument in these sections is elementary but necessarily rather involved one because we have to deal with ``non-smooth" objects.
 The proof of Theorem \ref{th:zeta} (and that of a small lemma given in Section \ref{sec:proofs_of_props}) is put in Section \ref{sec:zeta} in the appendix.
-(See the remark below.) \begin{Remark} It should be possible to derive Theorem \ref{th:zeta} from Theorem \ref{th:spectrum} by using a slight generalization of the existing results.
-In the paper\cite{GLP12}, it is proved that the dynamical zeta function $Z(s)$ for a general $C^\infty$ Anosov flow has meromorphic extension to the whole complex plane and that its zeros and poles are related to the discrete spectra of the generators for some associated transfer operators.
-To deal with the semi-classical zeta function and the Grassmann extension $f^t_G:G\to G$, we actually need a slight generalization of such results.
-But this generalization will not be difficult.
+(See the remark below.) \begin{Remark} It is possible to derive Theorem \ref{th:zeta} from Theorem \ref{th:spectrum} by using a slight generalization of the existing results.
+In the paper \cite{GLP12}, it is proved that the dynamical zeta function $Z(s)$ for a general $C^\infty$ Anosov flow has meromorphic extension to the whole complex plane and that its zeros and poles are related to the discrete spectra of the generators for some associated transfer operators.
+To deal with the semi-classical zeta function and the Grassmann extension $f^t_G:G\to G$, we actually need a generalization of such results.
+This is not be difficult to obtain.
 Though a different kind of Banach spaces is used in \cite{GLP12}, it is possible to show that the discrete spectrum does not depend essentially on the function space.
 (See \cite[Appendix A]{BaladiTsujii08}.)
-Such argument give Theorem \ref{th:zeta} as a consequence of Theorem \ref{th:spectrum}.
-We present a proof of Theorem \ref{th:zeta} for completeness, based on the idea presented in \cite{BaladiTsujii08} for the case of discrete dynamical systems. \end{Remark}
+We present a proof of Theorem \ref{th:zeta} for completeness, based on the idea presented in \cite{BaladiTsujii08} in the case of hyperbolic discrete dynamical systems. \end{Remark}